 These dazzling extras are all part of Pier One’s nimble response to the dramatic change in demand for hotels while our international borders remain sealed.
 Staycation sceptics may well ask, ‘Why should I fork out for a hotel bed when I have a perfectly good one at home just a few suburbs away?’
 And that might well be a compelling argument if staying at somewhere like Pier One were merely about having a place to lay your head.
 However, with its beautifully appointed interiors, its myriad thoughtful touches, astonishing food offering and the added bonuses of its bespoke experiences, a stay at Pier One is just as much a holiday as any you’d need an airport to reach.

-Time Out stayed as a guest of Pier One.
+Time Out was hosted as a guest of Pier One Sydney Harbour hotel.